When I first started my own small business as a freelance writer, I remember having discussions with clients about my rates before beginning projects.

 If others in your small business will need access to your invoices, then we suggest keeping that in mind when considering which features you need.

-Invoicing Software for Freelancers to Consider:
+Invoicing Software to Consider:

 Most small business owners can easily access Microsoft Word or Google Docs and simply create invoices there.